 A transition to democracy following the death of Dictator Francisco Franco in 1975 and rapid economic modernisation gave Spain a dynamic economy.
-However, more recently the government has focused on measures to reverse a severe economic recession that began in mid-2008.
-In January it was reported that activity in Spain's manufacturing sector had grown at the fastest pace in the past 18 months.
-The government expects growth to slow to 2.5 percent this year, as easy borrowing terms and continued hiring sustain household spending.
+However, the government has focused on measures to reverse a severe economic recession that began in mid-2008.
+The government expects growth to slow, as easy borrowing terms and continued hiring sustain household spending.